Starting Treatment

 In the case of Saxenda (liraglutide), this is because there were reports of suicidal ideation in clinical trials.
 In the case of Wegovy, there were also several cases of suicidal ideation in the clinical trials.
 Ozempic, which is also semaglutide but is not approved for weight management, does not carry this warning.

 Although compounded drugs are permitted to be prescribed under federal law, they do not undergo safety review.
 Accordingly, the exact side effects are unknown.
-However, since the compounded GLP-1 offered through Ro contains the same active pharmaceutical ingredient as Ozempic and Wegovy (semaglutide), the side effects may be very similar to what patients on those medications experience
+However, since the compounded GLP-1 offered through Ro contains the same active pharmaceutical ingredient as Ozempic and Wegovy (semaglutide) or Zepbound (tirzepatide), the side effects may be very similar to what patients on those medications experience.

-You can read more important safety information for Saxenda here, Wegovy here, Ozempic here, and compounded semaglutide here.
+You can read more important safety information for Saxenda here, Wegovy here, Ozempic here, compounded semaglutide here and compounded tirzepatide here.

 While severe side effects are rare, they may occur, and the clinical protocols for Ro's affiliated practice include monitoring signs of depression or suicidal thoughts across all patients prescribed any GLP-1 medication through our platform.